aherbert/gdsc-smlm/docs/calibration_plugins.rst

 Input Images
 ~~~~~~~~~~~~

 When run the plugin will present a folder selection dialog.
 The folder should contain a set of calibration images.
 All the images should be taken of the same view with the camera in the same gain mode.
+Ideally the image should be uniform so that each pixel should have approximately the same value.

 At least one image should be taken with no exposure time.
 This is the image the camera records when no light has been registered on the sensor and is called the bias image.